 Allow the bread to cool for 10 minutes before removing from the skillet and cutting into wedges.
 It is best enjoyed warm or at room temperature.

-It is tender and dense, with a hearty flavor akin to whole wheat bread.
+This wholesome bread is tender and dense, with a hearty flavor akin to whole wheat bread.
 It is perfect plain, especially as an accompaniment to soups and salads, or topped with everything from cashew cream cheese, roasted carrot dip, peanut butter, or my frugal hummus.

 This bread loves additional flavors, especially strong herbs and spices, such as rosemary, oregano, peppercorns, cumin, chili powder, and more.
 Great possibilities await!

-Lentil Flax Pizza Crust
+Use as a Lentil Flax Pizza Crust

 You can also use this bread as a pizza crust!
 Prepare as directed, baking for 15 minutes.
 Add your favorite sauce(s), vegan cheeses, roasted vegetables, and more, and then bake for 10 to 15 minutes longer.